bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

     Figure 2: Person Class and Objects

-Good Java style stresses **data encapsulation** where the data (instance variables) and the code acting on the data (methods) are wrapped together into a single unit and the implementation details are hidden.
-Because only code in the class can access or change the values of ``private`` instance variables it is a lot easier to keep track of how your program works than if you had to worry that any code anywhere in a much larger program could possibly change the values of the variables.
+Access to attributes should be kept internal to the class in order to accomplish encapsulation.
+It is good programming practice to designate the instance variables as `private` in order to ensure **data encapsulation** where the data (instance variables) and the code acting on the data (methods) are wrapped together into a single unit and the implementation details are hidden.
+Only code in the class can access or change the values of ``private`` instance variables.
+This keeps the data secure and makes it a lot easier to keep track of how your program works than if you had to worry that any code anywhere in a much larger program could possibly change the values of the variables.

 Code in other classes can only interact with the ``public`` methods you provide and cannot directly access the ``private`` instance variables (shown in the pink box above).
 When designing a class you get to decide what data to make accessible or modifiable from other classes by what ``public`` methods you provide.
-(Remember from Unit 2 how the ``Turtle`` class provided ``getXPos`` and ``getYPos`` to get the turtle’s position but no ``setXPos`` and ``setYPos`` since the only way to move a turtle is through  ``forward`` and ``moveTo`` methods?)

 |Exercise| **Check Your Understanding**